roytang/blog/content/post/2008/08/ptq-berlin-i.md

 : PWC Special vs GRBW Persist

 I won this in three games.
-The opponent's deck was very rogue&#8230;tons of persist creatures: Murderous Redcap, Kitchen Finks, Twilight Shepherd&#8230;and
+The opponent's deck was very rogue... tons of persist creatures: Murderous Redcap, Kitchen Finks, Twilight Shepherd... and

 [Rendclaw Troll][2]